Training

 use axonml_vision::training::{compute_ap, compute_map, compute_coco_map};

-AxonML includes the Aegis Biometric Suite with specialized losses and training infrastructure for identity verification models.
+The Aegis Biometric Suite (axonml-vision::models::biometric) ships with specialty losses and GPU training pipelines for all modalities:

 use axonml_vision::models::biometric::losses::{